More Butterflies and hills!

 We then started the drive through to La Alfaguara where we were going to have lunch on the way we stopped a couple of times, the first was when I got views of a Swallowtail (Papilio machaon) but by the time we got out of the car it had moved on and we just picked up more Black-veined Whites and added Subalpine Warbler (Curruca Carrasquena / Sylvia cantillans) to the bird list.

-A little further on our second stop was again because of a butterfly I had picked up in flight as we drove passed an area of open grassland, this time I had thought that it was a Rock Grayling (Hipparchi alcyone) but very quickly realized that it was actually my second ever Great Banded Grayling (Kanetisa circe), we had good views of it as it skirted the Cistus plants that lined the edge of the clearing.
+A little further on our second stop was again because of a butterfly I had picked up in flight as we drove passed an area of open grassland, this time I had thought that it was a Rock Grayling (Hipparchia alcyone) but very quickly realized that it was actually my second ever Great Banded Grayling (Brintesia circe), we had good views of it as it skirted the Cistus plants that lined the edge of the clearing.

-Sage Skipper (Muschampia proto).
+Sage Skipper (Muschampia proto). |

 We did not get any new butterflies here but had good views of Short-toed Treecreeper (Agateador Común / Certhia brachydactyla) and Crested Tit (Herrerillo Capuchino /Parus cristatus) and found around 20 spikes of the uncommon Red Helleborine (Cephalanthera rubra).